cybertraining-dsc/fa20-523-326/project/project.md

 ## 2. Background Research and Previous Work

-The production of milk and meat from buffaloes in Asian countries over the last decades has shown a varying pattern: in countries such as India, Sri Lanka, Pakistan and China.
+Production of milk and meat from buffaloes in Asian countries over the last decades has shown a varying pattern: in countries such as India, Sri Lanka, Pakistan and China.
 Buffaloes are known to be better at converting poor-quality roughage into milk and meat.
-They are reported to have a 5 percent higher digestibility of crude fibre than high-yielding cows; and a 4-5 percent higher efficiency of utilization of metabolic energy for milk production [^5].
+They are reported to have 5 percent higher digestibility of crude fibre than high-yielding cows; and a 4-5 percent higher efficiency of utilization of metabolic energy for milk production [^5].

+After studying literatures and researches it was noticed that there have been some research around to quantify livestock yield gaps.
+There is no standard methodology but multiple methods were combined for research.
+Researchers were able to calculate relative yield gaps for dairy production in India and Ethopia [^30].
+There analysis where based on attainable yields (benchmarking and frontier analysis), and evaluate possible interventions to increase production (household modelling).
+It was noticed that large yield gaps exist for dairy production in both countries, and packages of interventions are required to bridge these gaps rather than single interventions.
+Partof the research was borrowed to analyze the limited dataset choosen as part of this project.

 ## 3. Choice of Datasets